ZAHON/rilix-ui/core/src/hooks/use-uncontrolled/README.md

 ### Returns

+The `useUncontrolled` hook returns an object containing the following properties:

 | Property     | Type                      | Description                                                                                                                                                              |
 | ------------ | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `state`      | `ReadonlySignal<T>`       | A readonly signal representing the current state.
 If `controlledSignal` is provided, it reflects the controlled state; otherwise, it holds the internal unmanaged state. |